Lebowski89/blog/content/common.md

 Above, the only thing that changes for the include task is the name of the database.
 I'm only working with one postgres instance, so that's all I need.

-<script data-name="BMC-Widget" data-cfasync="false" src="https://cdnjs.buymeacoffee.com/1.0.0/widget.prod.min.js" data-id="lebowski89" data-description="Support me on Buy me a coffee!" data-message="Coffee" data-color="#5F7FFF" data-position="Right" data-x_margin="18" data-y_margin="18"></script>
+<script data-name="BMC-Widget" data-cfasync="false" src="https://cdnjs.buymeacoffee.com/1.0.0/widget.prod.min.js" data-id="lebowski89" data-description="Support me on Buy me a coffee!" data-message="Support Me" data-color="#5F7FFF" data-position="Right" data-x_margin="18" data-y_margin="18"></script>